RocketChat/developer-docs/apps-engine/rocket.chat-app/creating-an-app.md

 `executor`

 This is the method that will be invoked when a user executes the slashcommand.
-This is where the whole logic and action .
+This is where the whole logic and action will take place.
 When the method is called, it is passed a couple of objects.
 These arguments define the function signature.
 It is also documented in the `ISlashCommand` interface.&#x20;

 ```typescript
 public async executor(